 Start conversations about the beginning of school with your child.
 Get them excited by letting them know what they can expect, such as snack time, playing on the playground, reading, learning new things, etc. Ask your child what they think this year will be like; it will help them express things they might be nervous about.
 Talk them through their worries and provide reassurance.

 Sleep schedules can get out of whack in the summertime, so move bedtime to an earlier time little by little before school starts to get back in the groove.
 If you try to impose an early bedtime only the night before school starts, it will most likely be a struggle.

-Walton Academy is always striving to provide a consistent, nurturing and innovative environment for our students.
+Walton Academy is a private school located in Greenville, North Carolina.
+We are always striving to provide a consistent, nurturing and innovative environment for our students.
 We understand that early childhood education plays a large role in your child’s development, so we ensure they receive a high-quality education.
 With small classrooms and highly qualified teachers, you can be sure your child will receive individualized instruction, character education, and social-emotional habits.